 Our third clinical program is ERAS-801, an investigational CNS-penetrant EGFR inhibitor.
 In February 2022, we dosed the first patient in our THUNDERBBOLT-1 Phase 1 clinical trial for ERAS-801 in patients with recurrent glioblastoma (GBM).
 In May 2023, we announced that the FDA granted FTD to ERAS-801 for the treatment of adult patients with GBM with EGFR gene alterations.
-In June 2023, we announced that the FDA granted Orphan Drug Designation (ODD) to ERAS-801 for the treatment of patients with malignant glioma, which includes GBM.
+In June 2023, we announced that the FDA granted GBM.
 Provided that the product candidate is approved by the FDA for the orphan-designated disease or condition, ODD entitles a party to the potential for seven years of post-approval marketing exclusivity, subject to certain exemptions, and financial incentives such as tax advantages and user fee waivers.
 In November 2023, we announced that a maximum tolerated dose (MTD) was identified for ERAS-801.
 We anticipate presenting Phase 1 monotherapy data from THUNDERBBOLT-1 in 2024.